-Losing your virginity is often a topic that concerns and scares young women a lot, causing anxiety and even an overwhelming fear of any attempt at physical intimacy.
+Losing your virginity is often a topic that concerns and scares young women a lot, causing anxiety and even an overwhelming fear of any attempt at physical intimacy leading to painful sex.
 A whole range of myths and inaccuracies about your first time can be the cause of this.

 A good knowledge and understanding of your anatomy and bodily functions, as well as some self-practice before the “big day” are essential in order for you to lose your virginity painlessly and pleasurably.
 With Vagi-Wave the science is behind the product so that you can easily and effortlessly practice penetration so you gain confidence and control regarding such intimate activities.